maowlmad/rtmidi2/README.md

 ## Setup

 The wrapper is written in [Cython](http://www.cython.org).
-Cython should be installed for this module to be installed
+Cython should be installed for this module to be installed.
+RtMidi is included in the source tree, so you only need to do:

     python setup.py install